What is Urinary Incontinence?

 Urinary incontinence (UI) is the loss of bladder control, resulting in the involuntary leakage of urine.
 According to statistics from the American Urological Association, a leaky bladder is a common problem which affects one-quarter to one-third of adult women in the United States.

 Several of the more common risk factors are listed below.
 As you can see, some risk factors can be reduced or removed by modifying your lifestyle.
 However, it is important to note that UI can develop in women who have very few or no risk factors at all.
 Before drastically changing your life, speak with one of our women’s healthcare professionals to discuss your unique situation.
-Talk about your potential risk factors and available treatment options for your urine leakage.
+Talk about your potential risk factors and female overactive bladder treatment options.

 Common Risk Factors for Urinary Incontinence